hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

    $ qsub -l nodes=1:ppn=4:gpus=1:cascadelake -l partition=gpu -l pmem=20gb  -A myproject  myscript.pbs

 For the V100 type of GPU, it is required that you request 4 cores for each GPU.
 Also notice that these nodes offer much larger memory bank.

-Advanced node usage
-^^^^^^^^^^^^^^^^^^^
-The node access policy on Skylake nodes is `SINGLEUSER`.
-This means that once a job lands on a Skylake node(s), no job from other users can land on the same node(s).
-If you insist on using a full node (to exclude jobs from other users), you may enforce getting a Skylake node in one of the following ways

-   $ qsub -l nodes=1:ppn=8:skylake -l walltime=30:00 -A myproject myjobscript.pbs             # or
-   $ qsub -l nodes=1:ppn=8 -l feature=skylake -l walltime=30:00 -A myproject myjobscript.pbs

-The node access policy on Cascadelake nodes is `SHARED`.
-This means the CPU and memory resources per nodes are exploited as much as possible by packing more and more jobs into a single node.
-Similarly, you may enforce getting a Cascadelake node by specifying either `nodes=1:ppn=8:cascadelake` or `-l feature=cascadelake` when only needing 8 cores.
-The `SHARED` node access policy leaves room for smaller jobs to start executing earlier than initially scheduled.
-Therefore, users are adviced to request only as much resources as needed by their applications.

 Advanced GPU usage
 ^^^^^^^^^^^^^^^^^^